 Day 20 @ Chengdu – Chengdu Intime City Shopping Centre

-Our initial already sedate plan for Day 20 was to return to Chengdu city center and visit Kuanzhai Alley, A historic district featuring renovated Qing Dynasty-era buildings.
-Howeever, one look at the weather outside mid-morning today made us think again: the weather was drab and looked chilly – a fact that made me uncertain if I wanted to stay outdoors anymore in this already long trip.
-So, we decided to keep it super chill and looked for a mall nearer to where we’d been staying and to just take it super easy on this last full day.
+Our initial already sedate plan for Day 20 was to return to Chengdu city center and visit Kuanzhai Alley, a historic district featuring renovated Qing Dynasty-era buildings.
+However, one look at the weather outside mid-morning today made us think again: the weather was drab and looked chilly — a fact that made me uncertain if I wanted to stay outdoors anymore on this already long trip.
+So, we decided to keep it super chill and looked for a mall nearer to where we’d been staying to just take it super easy on this last full day.

-I don’t think there’s anything particularly special in this place though, so I don’t recommend visitors to Chengdu go out of their way just to visit this place.
-That aside; we enjoyed the five hours we hung around Intime City today; it was unhurried, and very peaceful without crowds.
-A perfect way to wind down our long 21 day trip to Yunnan and Western Sichuan!
+I don’t think there’s anything particularly special in this place though, so I don’t recommend visitors to Chengdu go out of their way just to visit it.
+That aside, we enjoyed the five hours we hung around Intime City today; it was unhurried and very peaceful without crowds.
+A perfect way to wind down our long 21-day trip to Yunnan and Western Sichuan!

 Leave a Reply